mattermost/docs/source/install/self-managed-changelog.md

 **Release Day: 2021-07-16**

 ### Deprecations
- - The ``platform`` binary and “--platform” flag have been deprecated.
+ - The ``platform`` binary and “--platform” flag have been removed.
+If you are using the “--platform” flag or are using the ``platform`` binary directly to run the Mattermost server application via a systemd file or custom script, you will be required to use only the mattermost binary.

 ### Important Upgrade Notes
  - [Collapsed Reply Threads](https://mattermost.com/blog/collapsed-reply-threads-beta/) are available as beta in Mattermost Server v5.37 and later.
 It’s expected that you may experience bugs as we stabilize the feature.
 In particular, please be aware of [the known issues documented here](https://docs.mattermost.com/messaging/organizing-conversations.html#known-issues).